 I am self-employed.
 Do I qualify under the new federal unemployment program?

 Under regular unemployment rules, the incomes of self-employed workers, freelancers, and independent contractors are not subject to unemployment taxes and so typically these individuals are not eligible for unemployment benefits.
 The stimulus package creates a new, temporary program to help people who lose this type of work as a direct result of the current public health emergency.
 IDES will provide information about how to apply for this benefit as soon as it is finalized.
 Please do not apply at this time.
+Thank you for waiting to apply until further details are available.
+This will allow IDES employees to address the large volume of claims for those individuals who are eligible under current benefit programs.

 HOUSING